310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 <th>(Accurately using magic and leading someone just a little closer to a happier direction… That's easier said than done.
 It's still tricky for Sora.)</th>

-<th>(… Even if Sora is still a novice, the world is brimming with magic.
+<th>(…Even if Sora is still a novice, the world is brimming with magic.
 If Sora's power isn't enough for this, then Sora will rely on power from the people around him.)</th>

 Look, Hina-chan, look!
 There’s a big thing moving around in that water tank~!
 {% endbubble %}